The Different Types Of Stressors And How To Deal With Them

 Environmental stressors vs. internal stressors

 Environmental stressors are stimuli that come from your surroundings.
-Cold weather, loud noises, a lack of resources, natural disasters, and allergens are all examples of potential environmental stressors.
+Very cold or very hot weather, loud noises, a lack of resources, natural disasters, and allergens are all examples of potential environmental stressors.
 Environmental stressors can be challenging to avoid and manage because they may be or feel out of your control.

-Internal stressors are the thoughts and emotions you produce that often lead to stress.
+Internal stressors are the thoughts and emotions you experience that lead to stress.
 Internal stressors include the pressure you put on yourself to perform, feelings of inadequacy, or behaviors you feel you can't control.
 For example, college students often experience stress from the pressure they put on themselves to get good grades.
-This stress may lead to mental burnout
+This stress may lead to mental burnout.

 Getty/Halfpoint Images